 An example of the Established Neighborhood context is French Hill.
 An example of the Commercial Corridor context is East Marlborough along Route 20.
 An example of the Commerce/Industrial Park context is the Southwest Quadrant.
+All examples are highlighted on the City map below.

-The Multifamily Market and Fiscal Impact Analysis also identifies Downtown Marlborough as a location opportunity.
+The Multifamily Market and Fiscal Impact Analysis also identifies Downtown Marlborough as a location for multifamily development opportunity.
 Downtown is the subject of Design Review Guidelines for the Marlborough Village District.
-The multifamily design guidance will be developed as a companion and complement to these Downtown Marlborough design guidelines drafted in 2014, but will not focus on it as a district.
+Proposed multifamily development in that context should refer to that separate design review guideline document drafted in 2014.

-A brief summary of each district context is based on in-person visits, review of recent documents, aerial photographs, and discussion with the Marlborough Economic Development Corporation (MEDC).
+A brief summary of each district context is based on in-person visits, review of recent documents, aerial photographs, and discussion with the Urban Affairs Committee (UAC) and Marlborough Economic Development Corporation (MEDC).